loopbackio/loopback.io/pages/en/lb4/Server.md

 ## REST Server

-LoopBack implements a REST HTTP server for you to quickly get REST apis to work.
+LoopBack implements a REST HTTP server for you to quickly get REST APIs to work.
 By setting up a REST server, it processes the coming requests on its port, invokes the corresponding controller functions and sends the returned result as responses.